-To capture Australia’s poetic nature
+To capture poetic Nature

 I have a life-long passion for Australian bush and wilderness environments; this subject is implanted in me and I have a need to record and share these uplifting experiences.

 My passion for detail is inherent in much of my work, where the whole is made up of so many wonderful parts.
-My lyricism of line and often intense saturated colour are intended to accentuate the weirdness and beauty of the Australian bush.
+My lyricism of line and often intense saturated colour are intended to accentuate the weirdness and beauty of the my surrounding environs.
 I paint and draw on canvas, board or paper using any combination of oils and acrylic paint, pastels, inks and charcoals.
 Plein-air sketches and digital images inform my studio-based work.
 My work is planned from the outset however with enough room to evolve form and colour as I progress.

 I hope to create a body of work that inspires joyous aesthetic contemplation.